 Because.
 Because, it’s soup, people.
 Soup!
-That tastes like a BLT sandwich, complete with lettuce and bread!
+That tastes just like a BLT sandwich, but is a comforting, cozy meal in the way that only soup can be.

 As far as soup inventions go, this, I have to say, is one of my favorites.
 It really, really works.

-And you know what?
-If you’re feeling torn between a BLT sandwich and a grilled cheese sandwich … now, you don’t have to choose.
-Why?
+Oh, and you know what?
+Here’s a surprise benefit of making BLT Soup: If you’re feeling torn between a BLT sandwich and a grilled cheese sandwich … now, you don’t have to choose.

 (In case you’re wondering, yes, I’ve actually done it.
 Best. lunch. ever.)

-The next time you want something really unique that won’t disappoint, try this BLT soup — I think you’ll love it!
+The next time you want something really unique that won’t disappoint, I hope you’ll try this BLT soup — I think bacon lovers will love it!

 - 2 green onions chopped

-- 1 head boston lettuce cored and chopped or grated
+- 1 head Romaine lettuce cored and chopped or grated

 - 1 dash crushed red pepper

-- 2 tablespoons creme fraiche or mayonnaise mayo, if you like it sweeter
+- 3-4 tablespoons creme fraiche or mayo (mayo, if you like it sweeter)

 - salt and freshly ground black pepper

-- Add the stock, tomatoes, crushed red pepper and bay leaves.
-Turn heat to high and bring soup to a boil, then reduce heat and simmer gently for 15 minutes.
+- Add the stock, crushed red pepper and a pinch of salt.
+Turn heat to medium-high and bring soup to a gentle boil.
+Then reduce heat to maintain a gentle simmer and continue cooking for 15 minutes.
+Turn heat to low.

-- Whisk the milk and creme fraiche in a small bowl.
-Add a ladle of soup into the diary mixture and whisk until smooth, then pour now-warmed dairy mixture into the soup, blending well.
-Top the soup with the butter (if using).
-Turn heat to low and allow butter to melt into soup before stirring.
+- Whisk the milk and 2 tablespoons of the creme fraiche in a small bowl.
+Add a ladle of soup into the dairy mixture and whisk until very smooth.
+Pour the tempered dairy mixture into the soup, blending well.